Marrrco7/Scalable-Linux-Environment-for-Hosting-Web-Applications/docs/README.md

 ### 1. Virtual Machine

 - **Purpose**:
 The virtual machine is the base of the infrastructure.
-It provides an isolated and secure environment to host the web application, database, and supporting tools.
-It ensures efficiency in resource management, scalability, and reliability for the production environment.
+It provides an isolated and secure environment to host the web application, database and the other supporting tools.
+It ensures efficiency in the resource management, scalability, and reliability for the production environment.

 - **Role in the architecture**:
-  Hosts the Linux environment (Ubuntu LTS) required to safely run all project components.
-It guarantees system independence, minimizing external interference, and ensures consistent performance.
-This setup also simplifies future migration to cloud platforms.
+It is in charge of providing the Linux environment, Ubuntu LTS, to run all the components safely and efficiently.
+It ensures that the system is independent from other environments, so external interference is minimized.
+It allocates the CPU, memory and disk resources to provide consistent performance for the rest of the components, and also gives easiness to a future migration to a cloud platform without significant amounts of reconfiguration.

 ### 2. Nginx Web Server